try-catchers/barber-shop-app/README.md

  </p>

 * Both receive alerts as the appointment approaches
-* Both have the ability to or cancel or request to reschedule within a certain timeframe(if cancelled too close to the appointment then their “fulfillment” rate will decrease )
+* Both have the ability to accept, cancel or request to reschedule within a certain timeframe(if cancelled too close to the appointment then their “fulfillment” rate will decrease )

 **Optional Nice-to-have Stories**
-* Integration with Google or other social media platform in order to register
+* Integration with Google or other social media platforms in order to register
 * Navigation implementation
 * Before selecting a stylist on the new appointment page, the user can select one of the locations within the franchise (when the app reaches that level)
 * Chat system